How Much Does a Golf Cart Weigh?

 Conclusion

-Although it may not seem important, finding the weight of your golf cart is essential when understanding the performance of the electric cars for the course.
+Although it may not seem important, finding the golf cart weight is essential when understanding the performance of the electric cars for the course.

 Same holds true when looking at gas-powered golf carts, although they are much lighter in comparison to battery-powered golf carts.